Funbit/ets2-telemetry-server/Readme.md

 ![](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/source/Funbit.Ets.Telemetry.Mobile/skins/default/dashboard.jpg)

 Dashboard design is very customizable.
 All you have to do is to change dashboard.css, dashboard.html and dashboard.js (if needed).
+See Dashboard skin tutorial below for more information.

-## Installation and Usage
+## Setup

 ### Supported OS